mestihudson/toretto460.github.io/_posts/2015-05-02-Test-Develop-Build-Stage-with-Docker.md

 **Every single change to our toolchain forces us to update the build server (ie: uninstall Php55 and install Php56) or maybe to set up a new one.**

 To avoid that annoying problem we decided to rethink the internal CI infrastructure adopting [Docker](http://docker.com).
-Docker is a platform that enables a lightweight virtualization through [Linux Containers](https://linuxcontainers.org); it allows you to spin up a new virtualized invironment in few seconds.
+Docker is a platform that enables a lightweight virtualization through [Linux Containers](https://linuxcontainers.org); it allows you to spin up a new virtualized environment in few seconds.

 As a backend dev I need to test an API against Oracle database; this is very simple, I just need to run:<br>
 `docker run -d -p 49160:22 -p 49161:1521 wnameless/oracle-xe-11g` and I have a new fresh database instance.